VictorCorral/Buddy-iOS-SDK/README.md

     [Buddy init:@"myAppId" appKey: @"myAppKey"]

-If you want to operatate two clients at once you can use:
+If you want to utilize multiple clients at once you can use:

     #import "BuddySDK/Buddy.h"
     // ...